The KJV Audio Bible

 Noah (introduced at the end of the chapter)

-The chapter concludes by mentioning Noah's three sons: Shem, Ham, and Japheth, setting the stage for the flood account that follows in Genesis 6 to 9.
+The chapter concludes by mentioning Noah's three sons: Shem, Ham, and Japheth.

 Genesis 6